nswarr/awesome-websocket/README.md

 Once you've done that successfully you should find a test page at `http://localhost:8080/index.html`

+### Usage!
+This package makes an object that looks a fair bit like a WebSocket available to you.

 #### What's a ReconnectingWebSocket look like?

 ```